Company formation services in Luxembourg

 Trade permit

-Under the law of 28 December 1988, a government permit is required for any industrial or trade activity to be carried out in Luxembourg.
-The permit is issued by the Ministry of Middle Classes based on the applicant’s professional qualifications and good standing.
-The permit is strictly personal, and cannot be transferred to other persons.
-Legal entities, including partnerships, must apply in the same way as physical persons, demonstrating necessary professional qualifications and good standing of the firm’s management.
+According to the law dated December 28, 1988, any industrial or trade activity in Luxembourg necessitates a government permit.
+This permit is issued by the Ministry of Middle Classes, taking into account the applicant’s professional qualifications and good standing.
+Importantly, the permit is strictly individual and cannot be transferred to other entities.
+Legal entities, including partnerships, must adhere to the same application process, demonstrating the requisite professional qualifications and the integrity of the firm’s management.

 Our company licensing services